Freezing butternut squash

 Celery soup with an avocado sandwich and a spoon of hummus makes the perfect light supper.

-You could easily add a small cup of your frozen butternut instead of, or in addition to the carrots.
+You could easily add a small cup of your frozen butternut instead of or in addition to the carrots.
 Enjoy a wide variety of coloured-foods.

 Perhaps take a tip from the blue-zone folk; don't put your parents in an old home.
-It is so rich living close by our grandchildren; only a door separates our homes.
+It is so rich living close by our grandchildren; only a door separates our houses.
 We help them with a 101 things and they stimulate us and give us a reason to live, right to the end.

 Does Blue Zone longevity appeal to you?
-There is ten times the chance of living to vigorous old-age without losing your marbles?
+There is ten times the chance of living to vigorous old-age without losing your marbles.

 Pressure-cook your butternut squash